harishpatel143/laravel-api-response/README.md

 ```

-There are many other use full methods for api response method.
+There are many other use full methods for API response method.

 ```php